lucashaley/lucashaley.github.io/pages/testimonials.md

 ***

-I've had the opportunity to take three production classes taught by Lucas, and as a result I have been able to witness the immense impact he has had on the Game Art and Design program here.</p><p>Lucas has proven to be an insightful and respected mentor, and he has pushed the students here to truly take ownership of our work and delve into our specialties.
+I've had the opportunity to take three production classes taught by Lucas, and as a result I have been able to witness the immense impact he has had on the Game Art and Design program here.

+Lucas has proven to be an insightful and respected mentor, and he has pushed the students here to truly take ownership of our work and delve into our specialties.
 This has resulted in the students in his classes leaving with higher quality portfolio work and a more thorough skill set than any of us would have had otherwise.
 Lucas has been an advocate for us, helping us get the tools and resources we need to do our work, and he has provided honest, constructive feedback over the course of our projects.

 I can say personally that Lucas' guidance and assistance has been a key factor in enabling me to specialize in the field that I wanted to, and I am much more confident as I near graduation because of that.
 I would recommend him to anyone looking to fill a teaching position in a heartbeat.